 Don’t cry because summer’s over – smile because fall is almost here, and that means it’s time for Sunfest.

 Sunfest is the biggest festival in Ocean City and it’s been the best way to end the summer for more than 40 years with food, music, arts and crafts vendors and games and amusements for the kids.
-In late September, Ocean City is at its best with mild temperatures, cheap hotels and businesses still open for the season, so you know I’m not lying when I say that it’s honestly the best time to vacation in OC.
+In October, Ocean City is at its best with mild temperatures, cheap hotels and businesses still open for the season, so you know I’m not lying when I say that it’s honestly the best time to vacation in OC.
 Here are just 8 of the seemingly unlimited things you can do during Sunfest weekend.
 For information on hours, parking and transportation, check right here.

 There will be food.
 Lots of food.
 Over 30 vendors are expected to line the Inlet parking lot with wares ranging from Eastern Shore classics (that’s crabs, clams and everything else under the sea) as well as pit beef, gyros, kabobs, Asian cuisine and everything else you can think of.
 Most shops on the boardwalk will still be open too, so there’s no need to worry if you end up craving caramel popcorn or funnel cake.

 Nearly two hundred artists come from all over the United States to sell their arts and crafts at Sunfest every year.
 Several years back, the festival was even named #1 of the 100 Best Classic and Contemporary Craft Shows in the U.S. by Sunshine Artist magazine.
 You can expect demonstrations by vendors, a kids craft venue and the opportunity to take home a souvenir as vendors will have tents set up all four days of the festival weekend.

 Bring your bathing suit, or better yet, just wear it out.
 Sunfest is held at the Inlet Lot, so it’s practically right on the beach, and Ocean City can still get pretty warm in October.